Mystic Aquarium

 Mystic Aquarium is a marine aquarium in Mystic, Connecticut.
-It is one of only two U.S. facilities holding Steller sea lions, and it has the only beluga whales in New England.
+It is one of only three U.S. facilities holding Steller sea lions, and it has the only beluga whales in New England.
 Special exhibits include the largest outdoor beluga whale habitat in the United States, a ray and shark touch pool, an African penguin exhibit, a jelly gallery, and the new Dino Seas: An Immersive Journey exhibit.
 The aquarium is a member of the Alliance of Marine Mammal Parks and Aquariums (AMMPA) and is an accredited member of the Association of Zoos and Aquariums (AZA).
 It is a subsidiary of the Sea Research Foundation, Inc.